How Production Costs Affect Supply

 Conversely, if the price of steel decreases, producing a car becomes less expensive.
 At any given price for selling cars, car manufacturers can now expect to earn higher profits, so they will supply a higher quantity.
 The shift of supply to the right, from S0 to S2, means that at all prices, the quantity supplied has increased.
 In this example, at a price of $20,000, the quantity supplied increases from 18 million on the original supply curve (S0) to 19.8 million on the supply curve S2, which is labeled M.

 In the example above, we saw that changes in the prices of inputs in the production process will affect the cost of production and thus the supply.
 Several other things affect the cost of production, too, such as changes in weather or other natural conditions, new technologies for production, and some government policies.

 The cost of production for many agricultural products will be affected by changes in natural conditions.
-For example, the area of northern China which typically grows about 60% of the country’s wheat output experienced its worst drought in at least 50 years in the second half of 2009.
+For example, the area of northern China that typically grows about 60 percent of the country’s wheat output experienced its worst drought in at least fifty years in the second half of 2009.
 A drought decreases the supply of agricultural products, which means that at any given price, a lower quantity will be supplied; conversely, especially good weather would shift the supply curve to the right.

 Government policies can affect the cost of production and the supply curve through taxes, regulations, and subsidies.
 For example, the U.S. government imposes a tax on alcoholic beverages that collects about $8 billion per year from producers.
 Taxes are treated as costs by businesses.
 Higher costs decrease supply for the reasons discussed above.
 Other examples of policy that can affect cost are the wide array of government regulations that require firms to spend money to provide a cleaner environment or a safer workplace; complying with regulations increases costs.